 A beach is a place for solitude, romance, and family fun and adventure, all in one.
 Perhaps the best place for you to experiment with your camera for all kinds of shots, the beach is not just a place for the photographer to relax and unwind, but to find and capture the perfect snapshot as well.

-Ideal settings on your camera: Operate on a low ISO setting (think of 100 or 200), with a narrow aperture (somewhere between f14 and f22) and a moderately fast shutter speed, depending on the time of the day you are taking your shot.
+Ideal settings on your camera: Operate on a low ISO setting (think of 100 or 200), with a narrow aperture (somewhere between f14 and f22) and moderately fast shutter speed, depending on the time of the day you are taking your shot.

 Perfect time to capture a shot: Again, wait for the golden hour.
 Early morning shoots or sunset shoots make for a perfect photograph.
-Nanut Bovorn makes the most of the golden hour, creating dramatic photos with the colours and silhouettes at sunset.
+Nanut Bovorn makes the most of the golden hour, creating dramatic photos with the colors and silhouettes at sunset.

 Lens: A basic 15-85mm lens.
 For beach photography, your ideal photo should be one that focuses on a point of interest, with less exposure and depth of field.
 Therefore, a basic lens can do the trick.